List of Chatham Cup finals

 The Chatham Cup, is a knockout competition in New Zealand football, organised by New Zealand Football.
 It is the oldest existing national football competition in New Zealand, having commenced in the 1923 season.
 The tournament is open to all clubs in New Zealand football league system, although a club may only enter one team into the tournament.
 Secondary schools are also eligible to enter.
 The competition culminates at the end of the league season (usually in September) with the Chatham Cup Final.

 The vast majority of Chatham Cup Final matches have been in Wellington: most of these were played at the Basin Reserve.
 The other venues used for the final on a regular basis are Athletic Park and Newton Park, both in Wellington, North Harbour Stadium and Newmarket Park in Auckland and McLean Park in Napier.

-As of 2024, the record for the most wins is held by Christchurch United and University-Mount Wellington with 7 victories each.
+As of 2026, the record for the most wins is held by Christchurch United and University-Mount Wellington with 7 victories each.
 The cup has been won by the same team in two or more consecutive years on eight occasions, and three teams have won 3 consecutive finals: Waterside, Christchurch United and Waitakere City.
-The cup is currently held by Wellington Olympic, who defeated Auckland FC in the 2024 final.
+The cup is currently held by Fencibles United, who defeated Cashmere Technical in the 2026 final.